alexandermishin13/rcrecv-kmod/README.md

 ## Status

-* Get the code from a remote control
+* Gets the code from a remote control;
-* Set kernel variables
+* Sets kernel variables;
+* Creates and destroys a device file;

 Under early development